 A successful history student will have a genuine passion for the subject and a questioning mind.
-Our aim is to create independent learners who are able to think critically and reach sound judgments.
-It is vital that students who wish to take History at A Level recognise the critical importance of extra reading outside of the classroom, in order to have the depth of knowledge required to be successful in this course.
+Our aim is to create independent learners who can think critically and reach sound judgments.
+It is vital that students who wish to take History at A level recognise the critical importance of extra reading outside of the classroom, in order to have the depth of knowledge required to be successful in this course.

-- France 1789-1814 - The Industrial Revolution in Britain, 1750-1850 - Liberalism and nationalism in Germany, 1815-71 - The USA 1944-1992 - The origins and development of the Cold War
+- France, 1774-1814 - The Industrial Revolution in Britain, 1750-1850 - Liberalism and nationalism in Germany, 1815-71 - The USA, 1944-1992 - The origins and development of the Cold War

-There are two exams at the end of Year 12, which is worth 50% of the overall A-Level, and a further two exams at the end of Year 13.
+There are two exams at the end of Year 12, which accounts for 50% of the overall A-Level, and a further two exams at the end of Year 13.